 - Hide the updates

-- Uninstall the particular updates
+- Uninstall particular updates

 - View the update history

-This is easy and simple tool that may help you a lot and save your data by providing you the size of each update so you can take action according to your requirement and desire.
-Overall Windows Update MiniTool is a nifty tool which will be of great help if you want Windows updates not to take too much of bandwidth.
-Either you can disable Windows Update completely or you can restrict the updates available to be installed.
+This is an easy and simple tool that may help you a lot and save your data by providing you the size of each update so you can take action according to your requirement and desire.
+Overall, Windows Update MiniTool is a nifty tool which will be of great help if you want Windows updates not to take too much of bandwidth.
+Either you can disable Windows Update completely or restrict the updates available to be installed.
 Which is your preferred method of moderating Windows Updates or you don’t need to limit anything on your system?